/blog/can_protocol

 • free margin for future extensions.

-A cautious rule is to avoid designing networks that constantly run close to 100% load.
-In real applications, we need margin for retransmissions, diagnostics, and abnormal conditions.
+A cautious rule is to avoid designing networks that constantly operate close to 100% load.
+There is no universal safe percentage, however: real applications need margin for retransmissions, diagnostics, jitter, and abnormal conditions, while the acceptable value ultimately comes from their timing requirements.

-A network that works in ideal conditions but has no margin can become unstable as soon as traffic increases or an error appears.
+A network that works under ideal conditions but has no margin can miss deadlines as soon as traffic increases or an error appears.
+Critical messages therefore require a worst-case response-time calculation that includes blocking by an already-started frame and interference from every higher-priority message.

 CAN defines frame transport, but it does not define the application meaning of the data.